JoseyKinnaman/cat-chat/README.md

 | **As a user, I want to downvote posts I don't like, or find inappropriate.** | User Input: "User clicks + button" | Output: Likes: 2, Dislikes: 1  |
 | **As a user, I'd like posts with the most upvotes to appear higher on the page.** | User Input: localhost:3000 | Output: Top Posts |

+#### Production to do:

+New Post submission doesn't add a post to the list.

 #### License

 This software is licensed under the MIT license.